Spiritual Gifts Series

 Women to Teach or Exercise

 Authority over Men

 55.1 Not To Allow Women To Teach or Exercise Authority of over Men.
-Paul reminded Timothy that Paul did not “allow a woman to teach or exercise authority over a man, but to remain quiet” (1 Timothy 2:12, page 1856).
+Paul reminded Timothy that Paul did not “allow a woman to teach or exercise authority over a man, but to remain quiet” (1 Timothy 2:12).
 Paul then cited theological reasons for that doctrine.
 The context of 1 Timothy 2:1-11 contrasts men and women, not husbands and wives as some claim.
 Paul directed that men should be lifting up holy hands as they pray.
-He was not focusing upon husbands, but men in every place (1 Timothy 2:8, page 1855).
-Likewise, Paul urged the women to adorn themselves with proper clothing, modestly and discreetly, not with braided hair and gold pears or costly garments, but with good words, and is proper for women making a claim to godliness.
-Furthermore, a woman must quietly receive instruction with entire submissiveness (1 Timothy 2:9-10, page 1855).
-Therefore, Paul did not allow (“οὐκ ἐπιτρέπω“) a women (“γυναικὶ “) to teach a man (“αὐθεντεῖν ἀνδρός“) or exercise authority (“εἶναι ἐν ἡσυχίᾳ“) over a man (1 Timothy 2:12).
+He was not focusing upon husbands, but men in every place (1 Timothy 2:8).
+Likewise, Paul urged the women to adorn themselves with proper clothing, modestly and discreetly, not with braided hair and gold and pearls or costly garments, but with good words, and is proper for women making a claim to Godliness.
+Furthermore, a woman must quietly receive instruction with entire submissiveness (1 Timothy 2:9-10).
+Therefore, Paul did not allow (“οὐκ ἐπιτρέπω“) a women (“γυναικὶ“) to teach a man (“αὐθεντεῖν ἀνδρός“) or exercise authority (“εἶναι ἐν ἡσυχίᾳ“) over a man (1 Timothy 2:12).

 55.2 The Order of Creation.
 Paul emphasized that Adam was first created, and then Eve.
 Because of that order of creation, a woman should not teach or exercise authority over a man.